 Notable events at Wrigley Field in the early years

-Throughout its early years, Wrigley Field played host to several significant events in history.
+Throughout its early years, Wrigley Field played host to several significant events in baseball history.
 In 1918, the Red Sox defeated the Cubs in the World Series, marking the last time the Cubs made it to the Fall Classic until their victory in 2016.
 Another notable event occurred in 1925 when Pete Alexander, a legendary pitcher for the Cubs, hurled a shutout at the Cardinals’ Rogers Hornsby, securing the Cubs’ National League pennant.
 These early years laid the foundation for the legendary history that Wrigley Field would create in the decades to come.

 The Chicago Cubs